 - Read the introduction chapter only (that is, the chapter that provides an overview of the subject) (30 – 40 mins).

-- You will have various “introductory” reading son your reading list.
-These can include some introductory chapters (that you read above) up to entire journal articles on various aspects of the subject.
+- You will have various “introductory” readings on your reading list.
+These can include some introductory chapters (that you flicked through / read in the paragraphs immediately above) up to entire journal articles on various aspects of the subject.
 Skim over these and don’t take any notes!
 You’re on holidays and should be resting, and besides, nothing you write down in your first week will make it to your exam notes (45 mins – 1hr).

-- If there is something that you find particularly interesting and can read it without taking notes, go ahead, but keep it to a minimum.
+- If there is something that you find particularly interesting and can read it without taking notes, then go wild, but do your best to keep it to a minimum.
 If you really feel the need to take notes, leave it for the new semester (and take a read of our post on note taking first).

 How this will help you